folkertdev/elm-state/README.md

 There are three main functions for working with the wrapped state value:

 * **State.get**: aquire the state value.
-It can be treated as a normal variable after this point, but the final value has to be of type `State`
+It can be treated as a normal variable after this point, but the final result has to be of type `State`
     ```elm
     State.get `andThen` \value ->
         -- value will be whatever the value of the